OpenSprites/OpenSprites-Origin/README.md

 ![GitHub Logo](https://avatars0.githubusercontent.com/u/8547938?s=100)

 [Very active]
-MegaApuTurkUltra is a sample text.
+MegaApuTurkUltra is a sample text, who is mostly responsible for OS not deciding to use text files or some other hacks to store asset details (ಠ_ಠ), for setting up the databases on OS, and for security on the backend.

  - HTML/CSS/JS/Frontend stuff to some extent
  - PHP/MySQL/Backend stuff